eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 - Two common ways to start models:
     -  "Kitchen Sink Strategy": throw all the variables in and subtract them out, one by one.
     -  "Single Variable Strategy": start with the most important variable and slowly add in while paying attention to performance)
-        - It will be worth exploring both to understand your data and problem.
+        - It may be worth exploring both to understand your data and problem.
 How slow is building and predicting the model with all the variables?
 How much improvement is made with each variable added?
 - Recall that your variables maybe need transformation in order to be most useful.
 - Algorithms have different requirements (say, random forest vs logistic regression), and one may work better for your data than another.
 - Strike a balance between writing, code, and visual aids.
 Your notebook should feel like a blogpost with some code in it.
 Force yourself to write and visualize more than you think!